 - Lack of appetite

 - Stomach cramps or pain

-Symptoms may last for up to two weeks, though they may come and go sporadically for up to a month, even in people with healthy immune systems.
-Some people with cryptosporidium infection may have no symptoms.
+Symptoms can last for up to two weeks, though they might come and go for up to a month, even in people with healthy immune systems.
+Some people with cryptosporidium infection have no symptoms.

 When to see a doctor

 Seek medical attention if you develop watery diarrhea that does not get better within a few days.

 Cryptosporidium infection begins when the one-celled cryptosporidium parasites get into your body through your mouth.
 Some strains of cryptosporidium can cause more serious disease.

 These parasites then travel to your intestinal tract, where they settle into the walls of your intestines.
 Eventually, more cells are produced and are shed in massive quantities into your feces, where they are highly contagious.

 You can become infected with cryptosporidia by touching anything that has come in contact with contaminated feces.
 You can get infected by:

 - Drinking contaminated water that contains cryptosporidium parasites